mreppell/Karp/README.md

 ## Requirements

 Karp requires CMake v2.8+, ZLIB, HDF5, Eigen and TCLAP.
-The Eigen and TCLAP libraries are included in this repository and the downloadable .tar package, but ZLIB and HDF5 are not.
+The Eigen and TCLAP libraries are included in this repository and the downloadable .tar package.

 ## Usage